rlimazzz/obsidian-vault/Godot/Basics.md

 Nodes : Are the basic building blocks.
+	Green Nodes are used for interface.

 Scenes : Container for Nodes, they also manage what is displayed in the game.

+Writing code in Godot : You attach a script to a node, then you can change the properties of the node itself (position, size, rotation).
+You can also change other nodes, create new nodes, target other scenes, even get data from the internet.